ReturningWindow/The-Dragonator-Complete-/readme.txt

 If you want to hunt together add me on discord.
 I only play GU, and World at the moment.
 I'll be playing rise when it comes out.
 I need three other partners.

+Also, the Dragonator.exe loads up pretty slowly.
+I will try and increase the speedin the future but hopefully it loads up pretty quickly for you.

 Disclaimer

 I own absolute nothing all of the music belongs to Capcom.
 I do not own the images and memes.